magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

     hash: bytes  # 32-byte Blake2b hash of the file
 ```

+Although the receiving peer could determine the end-of-file itself based on the byte count it MUST wait for the `FileAcknowledge` from the sender before emitting its own `FileAcknowledge` message.

 If the hash from the other peer does not match the one this peer sent, it is an error.
+The user SHOULD be informed of the error.
+Peers SHOULD delete the transferred bytes upon error.

 To offer a directory tree of many files (with message kind `2`):